KohaILS/koha-manual-zh-cn/source/systempreferences.rst

     If you're going to require that patrons verify their accounts via email then the email field will automatically be marked as required.

+    **Important**

+    If you require email verification, also set :ref:`PatronSelfRegistrationConfirmEmail` to 'Require' to prevent patrons
+    from entering an erroneous email address and never being able to confirm their account.

 .. _shelf-browser-label: